scssphp/scssphp/docs/docs/index.md

 * `setImportPaths($pathArray)` will replace the entire import path with `$pathArray`.
 The value of `$pathArray` will be converted to an array if it isn't one already.

-If the import path is set to `array()` then importing is effectively disabled.
-The default import path is `array('')`, which means the current directory.

 {% highlight php startinline=true %}
 use ScssPhp\ScssPhp\Compiler;